Why is it so hard to lose weight with PCOS?

 Now, of course, there are foods that should be avoided across the board which includes processed foods, conventional animal products, refined carbohydrates and sugars, hydrogenated oils, and artificial colors and sweeteners.

 Commonly problematic PCOS foods include dairy, gluten, and sugars.
-These can worsen PCOS because they increase inflammation in the body, spike insulin, and shift the gut microbiome in a negative way.
+These can worsen PCOS because they increase inflammation in the body, and shift the gut microbiome in a negative way.
 Most women who cut out these foods feel better and see quick improvements in their PCOS.

 Women with PCOS are more sensitive to sugar so it’s important to be mindful when you do decide to treat yourself.
 Watch out for portion sizes and choose healthier options like honey, dates, maple syrup, and molasses.
 Or even better, go for sweeteners that don’t affect your blood sugar such as cinnamon, vanilla, monk fruit, stevia, or lucuma.
 Fruits are great for PCOS but should not be eaten in excess.
 Lower sugar fruits are best and include avocados, lemons, limes, berries, grapefruit, and rhubarb.